andcetera/deep-learning-challenge/README.md

 2. Adjusting the input data to improve accuracy and correct for possible underfitting, we modified the binning process to allow for more complexity in the dataset.

-3. Importing `keras tuner` and attempting many variations in model depth, number of neurons per layer, alternative activation functions, and number of epochs in the training regimen by using an early stopping callback function.
+3. Importing `keras tuner` and attempting many variations in model depth, number of neurons per layer, alternative activation functions on a test run of 20 epochs.

+4. Feeding the results of this test run into a new model, with a varying number of epochs in the training regimen based on whether the training loss continued to improve, using an early-stopping callback function.

 ## Results

-### Term Descriptions (?)

 ### Neural Network 1

+* **Description of Model:**

 ### Neural Network 2

+* **Description of Model:**

 #### Optimization Notes